LSNJLAW SM

 Property Tax Foreclosure – The Legal Process and Your Rights

-In New Jersey, unpaid property taxes become a lien (a legal claim for unpaid debt) against the property at 18% interest.
+In New Jersey, unpaid property taxes become a lien (a legal claim for unpaid debt) against the property at up to 18% interest.
 If the property owner does not repay (redeem) the missed property taxes, the township can auction the lien.
 An investor or the township can bid for the lien at the auction.
 The lien purchaser becomes the lienholder.
 If the property owner does not do anything, the lienholder can eventually take ownership of the home and the full home value.

 • If the township is the lienholder, a foreclosure lawsuit can be filed after 6 months.